-I'm a computational biologist (bioinformatician) working in the application of genomics, metagenomics and other omics technologies in biosecurity.
-Currently, I'm working as a senior scientist at the Ministry for Primary Industries (MPI) in Auckland, New Zealand.
+I'm a computational biologist (bioinformatician) working as a senior scientist at the Ministry for Primary Industries (MPI) in Auckland, New Zealand.
+I'm interested in the application of genomics, metagenomics and other omics technologies in biosecurity.

 My current work and research activities in biosecurity area are largely dominated by analysing large-scale High-Throughput Sequencing (HTS) data from a variety of sources to identify and characterise endemic and exotic pests and diseases in New Zealand.
 I have a deep interest in insect pest modelling, bacterial genomics, metagenomics, transcriptomics, small RNA sequencing, metabarcoding, eDNA, antimicrobial resistance, microbial community ecology and the human, animal and environmental microbiomes.
 I also have an interest in developing biological databases and bioinformatics software/tools.
 For more information about my work and research activities please visit my website at http://chandanpal.weebly.com.